Jardo-51/jardo-51/README.md

 ### Maven Flow

-A collection of CI tools to solve common problems faced by teams developing software in Java with Maven using [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).
+A collection of CI tools for solving common problems faced by teams developing software in Java with Maven using [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).

 - [maven-flow/merge](https://github.com/marketplace/actions/maven-flow-merge): A Github action for merging branches with automatic conflict resolution in changelog and `pom.xml` files.